Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Data Connection

 We connected the word cloud to the backend database.
 The query gets the top 10 most used words from news articles, and uses a `d3.scaleLinear()` to map the lowest count word to `15px` and the highest count word to `70px`.
-The colors are still random, and we need to see if we can extract the sentiment data of each word.
-However the word size is accurate to the set of words retrieved.
+The colors are also retrieved from the database, and colored based on individual sentiment scores for the articles that word is associated with in regards to the company selected during the time period selected.

 <center>
 <img src="./screenshots/wordCloud/wc-connected.png" style="width: 40%; height: auto;" />